wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-model.md

 1. Create and train your extractors.
 Extractors pull data from the letters.
 In this case, Human Resources would like to sort the letters based on the names of the insurance provider, which is buried in the body of the document.
 1. Apply your models to the libraries of your choice.
 Once the model is trained with a few example documents, you can apply it to the library or libraries of your choice.

-We’ll walk through each of these items step-by-step following your model creation.
+We'll walk through each of these items step-by-step following your model creation.